highfem/tqdne/README.md

 To reproduce the experiments from the manuscript, including data preprocessing, training, and evaluation, navigate to the [experiments](./experiments) folder.
 Refer to the corresponding README files for step-by-step guidance.

+## Weight files

+You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/15687691), under the `weights` folder.

 ## Sampling waveforms

-You can generate your own waveforms using the scripts in [scripts](./scripts).
+You can generate your own waveforms by installing `tqdne` and then calling `generate-waveforms` from the command line or using the scripts in [scripts](./scripts).
 See the corresponding README files for more information.

-## Weight files

-You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/14017182), under the `weights` folder.

 ## Contributing

 Contributions in the form of pull requests are more than welcome.
 In order to contribute:

 1) Clone `tqdne` and install `uv` from [here](https://docs.astral.sh/uv/).
 2) create a new branch locally `git checkout -b feature/my-new-feature` or `git checkout -b issue/fixes-bug`,